Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 -  In the "Done" tab, you have all the milestones whose status is closed.
 -  In the "What's hot" tab, you have all the milestones whose status is open and whose start date and duration make them ongoing.
 -  In the "What's next" tab, you  have all the milestones whose status is open and whose start date and duration either places them in the future or are not set.
+If start_date and duration are not defined in the tracker, but status is open, you will have the milestones both in "What's hot" and "Next".
+If start_date and duration are defined but empty, you will have the milestones in the three tabs.

 If configured, it provides links to cardwalls, so that the team can directly makes its daily stand up changes.